MixeroTN/ImJustAFish/README.md

 ## FAQ

-- **Windows Defender warns about .exe downloaded from the Releases page!** The program isn't certified and can be even captured by Defender unless it has been made on your computer.
-We also know this code can be understood as malicious.
+- **Windows Defender warns about .exe downloaded from the Releases page!**<br>The program isn't certified and can be even captured by Defender unless it has been made on your computer.